Tripartite Memorundum of understanding

 Concerning Mr. A.F.N vs Denmark for the violation of Articles 7 and 13 of CCPR.

 The complainant applied for asylum in Denmark in May 2010.
 The complainant also converted to Christianity in Denmark.
-His application was rejected by the Refugee Board on 14 february 2012.
-After the final decision by the Refugee Board, the Danish authorities then contacted the Afghan authorities under the Tripartite Memorundum of understanding (MOU) between UNHRC, Denmark and Afghanistan.
-The Afghan authorities confirmed the identity of the author, but at the same time they also confirmed that he was wanted for a trial in Afghanistan.
-Consequently, the Danish Refugee Board was requested to reopen the asylum case from 2001, since the new information from Afghan police strongly indicated that the author is wanted by the authorities in Afghanistan.
+The Refugee Board rejected his application on 14 February 2012.
+After the final decision by the Refugee Board, the Danish authorities then contacted the Afghan authorities under the Tripartite Memorandum of understanding (MOU) between UNHRC, Denmark and Afghanistan.
+The Afghan authorities confirmed the identity of the author, but at the same time, they also confirmed that he was wanted for a trial in Afghanistan.
+Consequently, the Danish Refugee Board was requested to reopen the asylum case from 2001, since the new information from Afghan police strongly indicated that the authorities in Afghanistan want the author.
 On February 12 and again on February 16, the Refugee Board rejected to reopen his case.
 Thus, a complaint was sent to the Committee.

 CCPR 2852/2016